airbytehq/glossary/content/term/functional data engineering.md

 ---
-title: "What is Functional Data Engineering"
+title: "What is Functional Data Engineering?"
 tags:
 - data engineering
 ---